Skip to content

-This means that managers using PIPs should take steps to communicate with employees in a way that resonates.
-Here, we’ll explore the most effective ways to create and implement a performance improvement plan —without burning bridges with employees.
+How can managers encourage struggling employees to do better?
+This question has become increasingly more important, especially as remote work persists and companies need effective ways to evaluate and improve employee performance.
+A performance improvement plan (PIP) will give managers an effective roadmap to share with their team to increase their success.
+Managers using PIPs should take steps to communicate with employees in a way that resonates.
+Here, we’ll explore the most effective ways to create and implement a performance improvement plan — without burning bridges with employees.

 Table of Contents

-What Is a Performance Improvement Plan?
+3. What are the Benefits of a Performance Improvement Plan?

-When Should a Performance Improvement Plan be Implemented?
+When is a Performance Improvement Plan Necessary?

 Employers can tailor a performance improvement plan template to fit any problem.
 For example, a PIP may focus on improving work quality, goal setting, or meeting growth numbers.
 Correctly implemented, an employee improvement plan may work wonders for struggling employees.
 It will give employees exact instructions on how to improve and a clear metric for measuring their improvement.

-In order to be effective, PIPs must be motivated by a sincere desire to help employees to improve.
+In order to be effective, PIPs must be motivated by a sincere desire to help employees improve.
 Because of their reputation, PIPs may make employees nervous.
 This means managers issuing PIPs should be prepared to communicate clearly about their expectations, check in regularly, and support employees.
 All of this will help boost employee morale.

 That said, PIPs aren’t only for employees who are struggling in their roles.
 They can also help structure a position for an employee who feels unfulfilled.
 A PIP can prepare an employee to transition into a higher-level role or move laterally into a role that is a better fit.

-Benefits of Performance Improvement Plan
+What are the Benefits of a Performance Improvement Plan?

 Culture of Accountability